GovTechSG/ansible-rhsso-oracle/README.md

 ```

 ## Contributing
-If you would like to contribute to this repo, please open an issue and create a PR
+If you would like to contribute to this repo, please open an issue, fork the repo and create a PR